Proven-Paradox/shaper-system/Handbook.md

 Damage: x1 (Physical)
 Special: When you use this ability, you make two attacks and resolve them separately.
 You may strike one enemy twice or two enemies once.
 Description: A pair of quick strikes.
 This could be striking with a pair of daggers, swiping with two claws, a small flurry of kicks, swiping back and forth with a hatchet, and similar multistrikes.

-**Mobile Strike**
-Attack [Skilled] [Overload]
-Action: Major
-Prerequisites: Quick Strike
-Range: Melee
-Targets: 1 enemy
-Cost: 1 MP (Overload 2 HP)
-Damage: x1 (Physical)
-Special: You may move one square before or after you make your attack roll.
-If you pay the Overload cost, you may move a square both before AND after.
-Description: A mobile strike.
-This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where an attack is paired with movement.

-**Grapple**
-Attack [Grappler]
-Action: Major
-Prerequisites: None
-Range: Melee
-Targets: 1 enemy
-Cost: 4 MP
-Damage: x1 (Physical)

-Special: This attack succeeds, you begin Grappling with the target.
-Description: Moving in to grapple with foes.
-Unlike Tier 0’s Grab, this represents someone with skill and training making the attempt.
-This could represent a skilled wrestler’s grab, a disciplined takedown, jujutsu locks, or the like.
-// TODO Reconsider balance without boon

-**Suplex**
-Attack [Grappler]
-Action: Major
-Prerequisites: Grapple
-Range: Melee
-Targets: 1 grappled enemy
-Cost: 2 HP
-Damage: x2 (Physical)
-Special: This attack may only be used on a target you are currently Grappling.
-This attack is made with Boon 2.
-Description: Striking foes while you have the upper hand in a grappling match.
-This can be a suplex, a joint lock, slamming their head against the floor, or something similarly brutal that works only while the victim is controlled in a grapple.

-**Throw**
-Attack [Grappler]
-Action: Major
-Prerequisites: Grapple
-Range: Melee
-Targets: 1 grappled enemy, 1 non-grappled enemy
-Cost: 2 MP
-Damage: x1 (Physical)
-Special: Make a single attack roll against both enemies.
-If you score a hit on either, in addition to taking damage, they are knocked Prone.
-After using this attack, you are no longer grappling your original target.
-Description: Tossing your grappled foe into one of their allies.
-This could be bodily picking up and tossing them, controlling their momentum in a way that causes them to fly into each other, or something similar.

 **Elemental Dart**
 Spell [Elemental] [Overload] [Fire/Ice/Earth/Sky/Light/Dark, see Special]